sindresorhus/open/readme.md

 const open = require('open');

 (async () => {
-	// Opens the image in the default image viewer
-	// "wait" for the opened app to exit await open('unicorn.png', {wait: true});
+	// Opens the image in the default image viewer and waits for the opened app to exit await open('unicorn.png', {wait: true});
 	console.log('The image viewer app closed');

-	// Opens the url in the default browser await open('https://sindresorhus.com');
+	// Opens the URL in the default browser await open('https://sindresorhus.com');

-	// Specify the app to open the URL in await open('https://sindresorhus.com', {app: 'firefox'});
+	// Opens the URL in a specified browser await open('https://sindresorhus.com', {app: 'firefox'});

 	// Specify app arguments